remiadon/remiadon.github.io/_posts/2019-08-24-a-more-flexible-lcm-beta.md

 #### Main modifications
 * We do not have a CDB anymore (line 1).
 Instead we use RoaringBitmaps to find every item which transactions ids are subsets of the current itemset's transaction ids.
-As a result, more items will be passed to the `max` function : we expect this implemenation to be slow at computing this max
+As a result, we get the exact same set of items that in the original paper
 * The `get_new_scope_keys` function make several calls to `RoaringBitmap.intersection_len`,
 and corresponds to *`Cand`* in the paper (line 6)